Teaghlach - Nursing Homes

-The Teaghlach Project aimed to change the culture of care to support older people to direct their own lives ‘at home’ supported by consistent and valued teams of healthcare staff in an environment reflective as much as possible of the older person’s own home.
+The Teaghlach Project aims to change the culture of care to support older people to direct their own lives ‘at home’ supported by consistent and valued teams of healthcare staff in an environment reflective as much as possible of the older person’s own home.

-The traditional culture of care in nursing homes has been informed and shaped by the medical tasks and care routines of health care professionals for whom it can be difficult to appreciate that the nursing home is ‘home’ for residents.
-The Teaghlach Project aims to change the culture of care away from the task-orientated model to one which supports older people to direct their own lives ‘at home’ supported by consistent and valued teams of health care staff in an environment reflective as much as possible of the older person’s own home.
+The traditional culture of care in nursing homes has been informed and shaped by the medical tasks and care routines of health care professionals, for whom it can be difficult to appreciate that the nursing home is ‘home’ for its residents.
+The Teaghlach Project aims to change the culture of care away from the task-orientated model to one which supports older people to direct their own lives ‘at home’.